movigo/core/docs/plugins/focus-plugin.md

 ## Usage

-[Focus plugin](https://github.com/movigo/focus) allows you to create animations to focus particular elements by scaling an element and obscuring the other background elements.
+[Focus plugin](https://github.com/movigo/focus) function creates an animation to focus an element by scaling it and obscuring the other background elements.
+In this way two keyframes are created, or if no element is selected, all the elements are reset to the initial conditions with a unique keyframe.

-It is necessary to select the element to focus, and it is possible to define the size of the scaling, the brightness of the background elements, the duration and the easing function of the animation.
+It is possible to select the element to focus and define the size of the scaling, the brightness of the background elements, the duration and the easing function of the animation.
+Default values assume a large transaction area.

 ```js
   const images = document.querySelectorAll('img')